 Fr.
-Ken Schmidt is the pastor of St. Catherine of Siena Parish in Portage, Michigan.
+Ken Schmidt is the Advocate for Priestly Ministry and Support, Diocese of Kalamazoo.
 He is also a Licensed Professional Counselor.
 He is a co-founder of the Trauma Recovery Program in the Diocese of Kalamazoo.
 For the past 17 years, he has worked with individuals and small groups of survivors, as well as canonists, formators for religious communities, and congregations.
 He now serves as Executive Director of TRA, and is a Fellow for the Healing Springs Ranch in Tioga, Texas.

 Co-founder/Senior Advisor to the Board